MihaML/rasa-project/data/nlu.md

 - what should i do to prevent getting infected with [coronavirus](disease)
 - how can i prevent being infected with [coronavirus](disease)
 - i would like to know how to avoid getting infected with [coronavirus](disease)
+- what are the current safety requirements in the [UK](location)
+- how do i minimize the risks of getting infected
+- protect myself
+- avoid getting infected
 - [coronavirus](disease) protection rules
 - how do i protect myself from [covid-19](disease)
 - what do i need to do to protect myself from [covid-19](disease)
 - what should i do to prevent getting infected with [covid-19](disease)
 - how can i prevent being infected with [covid-19](disease)
 - i would like to know how to avoid getting infected with [covid-19](disease)
+- what are the current safety requirements in the [UK](location)
+- how do i minimize the risks of getting infected
+- protect myself
+- avoid getting infected
 - [covid-19](disease) protection rules
-- what are the safety regulations
-- what are the current safety requirements
-- what are the current safety measures

 ## intent:covid_whatis
 - what is [coronavirus](disease)